preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 + **Paging**: Select paging here; "No paging", "Classic" or "Scroll".
 Available for List View, Dynamic Roller, Card and Newsletter.
 + **Show Likes/Comments**: If the number of likes and comments should be displayed for the item, select this option.
 Available for Roller, Listing with image, Dynamic Roller and Card.
 + **Show link**: You can add a link button at the bottom of the list.
 The first page collection is default, but you can link to any target.
 + **Sort by**: Choose what the list should be sorted by, and then select ascending or descending.
-Available for all, except Navigaiton View.
+Available for all, except Navigation View.
+Note that on Omnis 6.12 and later the sorting is extended.
+You can now sort on Comment, Like, Rating, Feedback, Last Activity and Last Commented.
+For the Navigation View you can also sort on Navigation.
 + **Summary**: Select the property that contains the page summary for the item to display.
 Available for Listing with image, List View, Dynamic Roller, Card and Newsletter.

 Roller